encode/uvicorn/docs/settings.md

 * `--forwarded-allow-ips` <comma-separated-list> Comma separated list of IPs to trust with proxy headers.
 Defaults to the `$FORWARDED_ALLOW_IPS` environment variable if available, or '127.0.0.1'.
 A wildcard '*' means always trust.
 * `--server-header` / `--no-server-header` - Enable/Disable default `Server` header.
 * `--date-header` / `--no-date-header` - Enable/Disable default `Date` header.

+!!! note
+    The `--no-server-header` flag doesn't have effect on the WebSockets implementations.

 ## HTTPS